Hezbe Wahdat: Political strategy

-Hezb e Wahdat (Post-Taliban)
+Later history

 In its history, the party suffered three major defeats.
 The first defeat was marked by its downfall in Kabul and the death of Mazari at the hands of the Taliban in March 1995.
 Secondly, in August 1998 the northern city of Mazar-e Sharif was overrun by the Taliban; the city was the second important centre of the northern alliance after the fall of Kabul and also held a major concentration of Wahdat's troops and civilian Hazaras.
 Hezb-e Wahdat had played the key role in repelling a Taliban offensive on the city in 1997 and was to bear the brunt of Taliban anger this time.
 Thousands of Hazaras were massacred or imprisoned.
 Thirdly, in a few weeks the Taliban captured Bamyan, the new headquarters of the party, in another dramatic move.
 This marked the end of Hezb-e Wahdat's political life as a cohesive political organisation.
 The fall of these two cities proved to be much more than military defeats.
 Nearly all of the territories under its control were captured by the Taliban.
 Its political and military cadres fled into neighbouring countries.
 Khalili went to Iran.
 From amongst the senior leaders, only Muhaqiq after a brief period in Iran returned quickly to Afghanistan and organised a resistance front in the Balkhab district of Saripul.
 Wahdat It never managed to recover after the fall of Mazar e sharif and Bamyan into the hands of the Taliban, because of the high losses in its rank and file and at the leadership levels.